BTS-OSAV/PaxTravel/README.md

 # Transportation Data Discovery, Evaluation, Compilation, and Publication

-The Office of Spatial Analsysis and Vsiualizatno is automating the publication of transportation data.
+The Office of Spatial Analysis and Visualization is automating the publication of transportation data.
 Specifically, OSAV will employ computer learning and artificial intelligence to automate the identification, collection, evaluation, compilation, and publication of transportation data.
 The activities include, but are not limited to, analyzing, designing, developing, implementing, and maintaining computer programs that:
 - Identify and collect data from the Internet
 - The data collected will include, but not be not limited to:
   - transportation safety across all modes and intermodally;